donjude/operationalizing-machine-learning/README.md

 3. **Deploy the best model:** Deploying a machine learning model is the process of shipping machine learning models to production environment so that it can provide predictions that can be consumed by other processes, applications or software.
 Machine learning models only become useful when they are deployed because it is at this stage that the value of the modelling process can be realized.

     **Model Deployment**
+    - Deploy the best model chosen by Auto ML as Azure Container Instance (ACI)

     ![Model Deployment](images/deploy2.png)

 4. **Enable logging:**
+    - Enable Application Insights
+    - Run the code `python logs.py` to view the logs for Application Insights.
+    - Check to see application insights is enabled in the screen shot below.

     **Application logging**
     Application insight was enable to actually monitor the performance of the deployed model and enable errors that the model experience.